idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 : A knowledge graph can enable the implementation of the service assurance for intent-based networking architecture defined in {{?RFC9417}}.
 Precisely, this architecture,  and the companion YANG data models from RFC 9418, define an assurance graph where dependencies among network services and their associated health and symptoms are captured.
 All these data, which can be further linked with other data silos like network topology or network interface status, can be naturally integrated and represented in a knowledge graph.

 Network digital twin:
 : Knowledge graph are considered promising candidates for the realization of network digital twins {{?I-D.irtf-nmrg-network-digital-twin-arch}}.
-The ability to integrate heterogenous silos of data, in combination with the explicit representation of the semantics of the data, make knowledge graph a powerful technology for building and connecting multiple network digital twins.
+Particularly, the benefits of using knowledge graphs to construct netwokr digital twins dedicated to he detection of network faults is demonstrated in {{ANSA}}.
+Services of such type benefit from the ability to integrate heterogenous silos of data, in combination with the explicit representation of the semantics of the data; making the knowledge graph a powerful technology for building and connecting multiple network digital twins.
 In addition, the representation of concepts by means of ontologies, produces abstract representations of network digital twins, regardless of the complexities of the underlying technologies.
 For instance, an abstract representation of a network topology Digital Map {{?I-D.havel-nmop-digital-map}} in the knowledge graph can be translated into a descriptor or data model that is specific to the technology used (e.g., KNE, ContainerLab, or OSM).

 Evolution of YANG Catalog:
 : The flexibility and extensibility of knowledge graphs have made them a popular choice for implementing data catalogs.
 The purpose of a data catalog is to provide consumers with a registry of datasets exposed by data sources where to find data of interest.
 Additionally, these datasets can be linked to the (business) concepts that they refer to, so that consumers can search for datasets based on relevant concepts such as “interface”.
 Taking inspiration from these implementations, and building on a knowledge graph, the YANG Catalog could evolve towards a data catalog, where the YANG modules represent those datasets of interest.
 The dependencies between YANG models (import, deviations, augments) can be naturally represented in the knowledge graph.
 In turn, these YANG models can be linked with concepts that are represented in ontologies.
 Additionally, these YANG models, can be combined with the implementation details of network devices yang lib augment {{?I-D.lincla-netconf-yang-library-augmentation}} that could be part of an inventory {{?I-D.ietf-ivy-network-inventory-yang}}.

 Contextualized telemetry data:
 : Having context of how YANG telemetry data {{?I-D.ietf-opsawg-collected-data-manifest}} is being collected can improve the understanding of the data for network analytics or closed-loop automation.
 Knowledge graphs can help in this task by linking the collected data with: (i) the metadata that characterizes the platform producing the data; and (ii) the metadata that characterizes how and when the data were metered.
+As shown in {{TKDP}}, the application of both knowledge graphs and knowledge objects to the management of telemetry data facilitates reducing the level of coupling of multiple tasks and overall operations, which enables the resolution of current network problems through the collaboration of different stakeholers.

+Artificial intelligence particularization to network management:
+: The application of knowledge graphs to telemetry data is particularly necessary for applying artificial intelligence (AI) methods to network management, as supported by {{AINEMA}}.
+Multiple AI elements can interoperate coherently when they make use of the same ontology, they manage several sub-graphs of a bigger knowledge graph, and they use knowledge objects to communicate knowledge-based messages to each other.
+The benefit is demonstrated in typical network scenarios, as discussed in {{EERVC}}.

 # Challenges